Bayesian BiLO: Bilevel Local Operator Learning for Efficient Uncertainty Quantification of Bayesian PDE Inverse Problems with Low-Rank Adaptation: Methods

-Low-Rank Adaptation (LoRA) is a technique initially developed for large language models \cite{huLoRALowRankAdaptation2021}.
+\paragraph{Efficient Fine-tuning with Low Rank Adaptation (LoRA)} Low-Rank Adaptation (LoRA) is a technique initially developed for large language models \cite{huLoRALowRankAdaptation2021}.
 In LoRA, instead of updating the full weight matrix, we learn an low-rank modification to the weight matrix.
-Below we describe the details of LoRA in the context of BiLO, following the notations used in Sec. \ref{ss:arch}.
+Below we describe the details of LoRA in the context of BiLO, following the notations used in Sec. \ref{method:arch}.

 Suppose the initial guess of the PDE parameter is $\theta^{(0)}$.
 After pre-training, let ${\mathbf{W}}^{(l)}_0 \in \mathbb{R}^{p \times p}$ be the weight matrix of the $l$-th layer of the neural network after pre-training, and $W_0$ denote the collection of all weight matrices of the neural network after pre-training at fixed $\theta^{(0)}$.